The height of the cake topper: 11 cm

 Roll two 1 g balls of green flower paste.
 Form flattened egg shaped elements and make cuts as shown in the photo.
 Use your fingers to round the edges of the mittens.

-Use the wide side of the dresden tool to make a shallow indentation on each mitten as shown in the photo.
-Use the scalpel to cut the ends of the mittens.
+Use the wide, round side of the dresden tool to make a shallow indentation on each mitten as shown in the photo.
+Use the scalpel to trim the ends of the mittens.

 Attach the mittens to the arms.